hds-sandbox/bulk_RNAseq_course/develop/08d_DEA_visualization.md

 ```

 On the left you have the unshrunken fold change values plotted and you
-can see the abundance of scatter for the the lowly expressed genes.
-That
+can see the abundance of scatter for the lowly expressed genes.
+That is,
-is, many of the low expressors exhibit very high fold changes.
-After
+many of these genes exhibit very high fold changes.
+After shrinkage, we
-shrinkage, we see the fold changes are much smaller estimates.
+see the fold changes are much smaller estimates.

 <img src="./img/08d_DEA_visualization/maplot_unshrunken.png" style="display: block; margin: auto auto auto 0;" /><img src="./img/08d_DEA_visualization/MA_plot.png" style="display: block; margin: auto auto auto 0;" />